Living with reflux is hard. When my baby first started with reflux it was exhausting and upsetting.

 Weaning with Reflux

 Read my guide on weaning a baby with reflux.
-It has the full list of foods to avoid, suggestions for good first foods and products that worked well for us,
+It has the full list of foods to avoid, suggestions for good first foods and products that worked well for us.
+Or take a look at Essential items for a reflux baby and simple meal ideas for a reflux baby.

 Sleeping with Reflux